nick747/nick747/README.md

 # Hi!
 I am Nick747
-Hello!
-I am Nick747, a teenager keen on web and app development also passionate about ui and ux design.
+I'm trying to be a web and app developer :).
+I also like UI and UX designing

 ## Skills
 ### Web Development: